 Avian influenza in the Greiz district: urgent warning for owners!

-On October 2, 2025, an outbreak of the dreaded poultry plague in the Greiz district was confirmed.
-This outbreak is caused by the highly pathogenic influenza-a virus of the Subtype H5N1.
-So far, the exact cause of the outbreak of virus remains unclear what makes the situation for the poultry owners and the concerned public all the more serious.
-The Thuringian Ministry of Social Affairs has already issued preventive measures and information to protect the population and prevent the virus from being spread, such as abg-net.de.
+On October 2, 2025, an outbreak of the dreaded avian influenza was confirmed in the Greiz district.
+This outbreak is caused by the highly pathogenic influenza A virus subtype H5N1.
+The exact cause of the virus outbreak remains unclear, making the situation all the more serious for poultry farmers and the concerned public.
+The Thuringian Ministry of Social Affairs has already issued preventative measures and information to protect the population and prevent the virus from spreading further, as abg-net.de reports.

-The health authorities appeal to all poultry owners and citizens to observe the organic security measures.
-Diseases in poultry must be reported immediately, since the poultry plague can cause severe signs of illness and high mortality rates.
-As an additional precautionary measure, people who come into contact with infected poultry should pay attention to flu -like symptoms and look for medical help if they appear.
-General hygiene recommendations, such as the thorough washing of the hands after contact with birds, should also be strictly followed, as well as that BFR.
+The health authorities appeal to all poultry farmers and citizens to observe biosecurity measures.
+Diseases in poultry must be reported promptly as avian influenza can cause severe disease and high mortality rates.
+As an additional precaution, people who come into contact with infected poultry should monitor for flu-like symptoms and seek medical attention if they occur.
+General hygiene recommendations, such as washing hands thoroughly after contact with birds, should also be strictly followed, as is this [BfR].

 The virus can, although rarely, be transmitted from poultry to people in isolated cases.
 Data to date show that transmission of the pathogen through food, such as poultry meat or eggs, has not been proven.
 To be on the safe side, we recommend using well-cooked poultry meat and avoiding raw egg products.
 When preparing the food, it should be heated to at least 70 °C for two minutes so that health problems can be ruled out.